rivue/Gamified-Study-Tool/README.md

 # Gamefied-Study-Tool
 Tool that allows users to input things like lecture recordings, lecture slides, professor notes, etc... and output Doulingo-like course based on those inputs.

+Note: use npm audit --only=prod for this, 0 vulnerabilities = good

 IDEAS:

     ideas for grand plan / future: